syngenta/acai-docs/alc/docs/node/s3/configurations.md

 ## Event Configurations

-The S3 event will automatically handle many common things done when eventing off a DynamoDB stream.
+The S3 event will automatically handle many common things done when eventing off a S3 event.
 Developers then have the ability to further extend that functionality with custom middleware.
 Below is a full list of all the configurations available and examples of their use.

 ???+ example
     Don't like reading documentation?
 Then look at our examples which can run locally! :nerd: